malort/XGBoost_Tuning_with_HyperOpt_and_MLflow_Tracking/README.md

 ## Intro:

 This project aims to develop a binary classification model using XGBoost, a powerful gradient boosting algorithm, to predict a target variable with two distinct classes.
 The model will be tuned using Hyperopt to find the best combination of hyperparameters that maximizes the model's performance.

+The project was developed using the Databricks platform, a unified, open analytics platform for building, deploying, sharing, and maintaining enterprise-grade data, analytics, and AI solutions at scale.

 HyperOpt is a Python library for hyperparameter optimization that can balance model performance and computational resource limitations by searching for optimal parameters in a non-exhaustive way.
 MLflow will be utilized to track the experimentation process and manage the model's lifecycle.

-Databricks is a unified, open analytics platform for building, deploying, sharing, and maintaining enterprise-grade data, analytics, and AI solutions at scale.

 The optimization method used is the Tree-structured Parzen Estimator (TPE) which is widely used in recent parameter tuning frameworks.
 TPE is a sequential model-based optimization (SMBO) approach that sequentially constructs models to approximate the performance of hyperparameters based on historical measurements and then subsequently chooses new hyperparameters to test based on this model.